 Balmerino Abbey suffered more than most in the years following the Reformation and not much of it remains today.
 The main standing structures are the walls and vaulting of the sacristy, chapter house and parlour, together with parts of the lower walls of the north transept of the abbey church.
 The site of the altar and Queen Ermengarde's (later desecrated) grave are marked by a large wooden cross.

 What became of the structure of the rest of the abbey?
 You don't have to look very far for clues.
-The window of a farm building overlooking the chapter house incorporates a mix-and-match of stonework from the abbey: see photo, right.
+The window of a converted farm steading overlooking the chapter house incorporates a mix-and-match of stonework from the abbey: see the photo on this page.
 None of it quite fits and the window is topped off with what looks like it was originally a piscina, the basin for washing communion vessels, probably originally located in a side wall of the choir near the altar.

 Not far from the site of the abbot's house is a vast and extremely ancient Spanish Chestnut tree.
 This is traditionally believed to have been planted by Queen Ermengarde in 1229 to mark the foundation of the abbey.
-A nearby sign says that analysis by the National Trust for Scotland suggests that the tree is at most 500 years old.
+A nearby sign says that analysis by the National Trust for Scotland suggests that the tree dates back to he second half of the 1500s.
 But why let the absence of a few tree rings get in the way of a wonderful story?
-And if nothing else, it's nice to think that this magnificent tree was very probably standing here when the abbey was a thriving concern and well before the English Army or the Reformation got to it.
+And if nothing else, it does give a very visual representation of just how long it has been since the abbey was a thriving concern: it was at best likely to have been a sapling when the Reformation took place.

 Grid Ref: NO 359 246